 While you’ll probably want some food in your carry-on, it’s tempting to put wine, liquor, prepared foods, and other items in your luggage.
 Before you put anything in your luggage, ask yourself how you would feel if the container burst open.
 While that might be fine with a package of trail mix, you probably wouldn’t want red wine or saucy foods all over your clothes.

 If you have to travel with dark or saucy food, double-bag it so contains spills.
 For wine and other liquids, look for bubble-wrap style storage packets, which secure the wine during transit.
+You can check out our wine packing guide if you need help!

 Last but not least, don’t shove that incredible souvenir in your luggage for the journey home — if your bag is lost, you’ll never see it again!
 As a general rule, if you would hate to lose it or if it could break, your best bet is to keep it with you on the flight.